- June 11, 2018

 - Puerto Rico.

 Parts of Southern California are on this alert list.
 Neale & Fhima personal injury attorneys wish to remind our readers to make sure their vehicles are serviced and repaired as soon as possible!
 These defective airbags contain volatile ammonium nitrate that can break down due to heat, which is common in Southern California.
 This degradation can cause the chemical to ignite and burn too fast in a crash and cause the metal cannister to explode and injure vehicle passengers.
+If you or a loved one has been affected by such a situation, it’s important to consult with a car defect lawyer to explore your legal options.

 Ford reports that 49% of the 2006 Ford Rangers with the defective airbags have been repaired, while Mazda notes 58% of its affected Mazda B-Series pickups have been fixed.
 Both auto manufacturers have authorized vehicle dealerships to tow these trucks at no charge, so customers can have the airbags fixed at no cost to them.